samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 You can adust the resources to your liking.
 Generally, I recommend to not set the server below `2` CPUs and  `2gb` of memory (RAM).
 These policies ensure the server can't use more than these limits.

+### Backup and restore from backup

+The following command is compatible with cron jobs and running from the root of the repository.

+    ./admin/backup/create-backup.sh

+If you run `create-backup.sh` from a cron job, then be sure to reference it by its full path.

+List backups,

+    ./admin/backup/list-backups.sh

+Will show you what backup files have been created along with their date and time of creation.
+You could then restore a backup of your choice which would destroy the running server in order to restore it from a backup.

+    ./admin/backup/restore-backup.sh ./backups/file.tgz

 ### Easy Anti-Cheat